konglingteng97/alpha/README.md

 - Recommand: Execute alpha in 'batch' mode from macro files.

-- You are able to change the parameters by editing run.mac
+- You are able to change the parameters by editing {material}.mac

-> ./alpha run.mac
+> ./alpha {material}.mac

 - Execute alpha in 'interactive mode' with visualization